QUBIP/hybridization-module/README.md

       In this stage docker creates a temporal image that will be used to build the liboqs library.

+      **WARNING:** Unlike the next step, which uses `python:3.11-slim-trixie` to reduce the size of the final container, the builder image uses the `python:3.11-trixie`.
+This is to speed up the building process, however, it also means that the building machine would have to install both base images (Which total around 1.5 GB).
+Nevertheless, if disk space is an issue in the production machine you can either export the final container image (~324MB) from another machine (recommend), or change the base image of the builder to `python:3.11-slim-trixie`.

    2. **Building the final image**

       Once the liboqs is built, we get the binaries and shared libraries from the temporal image and copy them to a new one.
 This avoid keeping unnecessary build programs/files that would only make the image heavier than it already is.